vulcanlabsvn/home-assignments/README.md

 - ✅ People in the **same group** can sit together without any distancing requirement.
 - ❌ **Different groups** must maintain a **minimum Manhattan distance** from each other.
+- 💡 Note: A group can consist of `one` or `multiple people`.
+People within the same group can sit next to each other without any distancing restriction.
+However, different groups must maintain the required minimum distance from each other.
 ---

 ## 📐 Manhattan Distance Formula